Los Angeles Schools with Paramedic Programs

-- El Camino College, about 16 miles from downtown, offers a paramedic technician certificate and associate's degree program.
+- El Camino College, about 16 miles from downtown, offers a paramedic technician training program.

 - Around 28 miles from downtown Los Angeles, Mt.
 San Antonio College has an EMT- paramedic certificate program and an associate's degree in emergency medical services.

 - At the University of California-Los Angeles, students can complete a paramedic program.
 This school is around 16 miles from the city center.